jacqueline-wong/CEE4530/Lab6/team10_lab6.md

     filepaths = [dirpath + '/' + i for i in filenames]
-    #C_data is a list of numpy arrays.
-Thus each of the numpy data arrays can have different lengths to accommodate short and long experiments
-    # cycle through all of the files and extract the column of data with oxygen concentrations and the times

     C_data=[epa.column_of_data(i,epa.notes(i).last_valid_index() + 1,C_column,-1,'mg/L') for i in filepaths]
     time_data=[(epa.column_of_time(i,epa.notes(i).last_valid_index() + 1,-1)).to(u.s) for i in filepaths]